 #2- Then We Need an After School Routine

 This post shares exactly how we created an after school routine that works for our family.
 And even within one family, there is no one-size-fits-all approach to handling homework, snacks, and play time after the kids get home.
 Some kids do better with tackling homework right away, and other kids need a break from all that they've done during the day.
 But however you design your after school routine, it should “set you up for success” for getting out the door the next day!

-#3- The Day Winds Down With An Evening Routine for the Family
+#3- The Day Winds Down With An Night Time Routine for the Family

 One of the best times of day to start putting a routine into place is in the evening.
-By creating a calming nighttime routine, kids are able to settle down and get ready to go to sleep.
-And if your evening routine includes some steps for the kids to follow that can get your family ready for the next day- even better!
-This post shows you how to create an evening routine for your family.
+By creating a calming night time routine, kids are able to settle down and get ready to go to sleep.
+And your evening routine should include some steps for the kids to follow that can get your family ready for the next day.

 #4- And Wraps Up with an Evening Routine for Mom!